Reviews You Can Rely On

 The torque wrench we used for testing maxes out at 300 foot-pounds of force, so we determined that drivers that could both reach and break a minimum of 300 foot-pounds should earn a perfect score for the metric.
 Below is our chart illustrating how each impact driver performed in our fastening portion of the torque evaluation.

-In our fastening test, the Kobalt XTR Max 24V and Milwaukee M18 Fuel were able to achieve the highest fastening standard we measured for (300 foot-pounds).
+In our fastening test, the Kobalt XTR Max 24V, Milwaukee M18 Fuel, and DeWalt Atomic DCF850 were able to achieve the highest fastening standard we measured for (300 foot-pounds).
 The Makita XDT13 performed just behind this group, reaching an average of 282 foot-pounds.
 Of the hydraulic drive models, the Makita XST01Z Lithium-Ion Oil Impulse 18V showed the most impressive results.
 This model was able to fasten nuts to an average of 255 ft-lbs.
-The 12V models did the least well here, with the Milwaukee M12 Fuel 2553-20 fastening at an average of 143 foot-pounds and the DeWalt DCF815S2 12V averaging 110 foot-pounds of torque.
+The 12V models showed the least torque capability here, with the Milwaukee M12 Fuel 2553-20 fastening at an average of 143 foot-pounds and the DeWalt DCF815S2 12V averaging 110 foot-pounds of torque.

 impact driver - we tightened down the nuts using a 300 ft-lb torque wrench to...